 - Read the car seat manual.

-When washing baby car seats, the most important thing is reading the seat manual left from the seat manufacturer.
-The manual will tell you how to wash the seat, it will also tell you how to remove the harness straps for cleaning when necessary.
+When washing a child’s car seat, the most important thing is to read the manual from the car seat’s manufacturer.
+The manual will tell you if the cover is machine washable, and many manufacturers will show you how to remove the harness straps for cleaning when necessary.

 - Remove the car seat cover.